Information Leakage Detection through Approximate Bayes-optimal Prediction: Information Leakage Detection

 \subsubsection{\ac{ILD} Approaches}

 We divide the \ac{ILD} approaches based on using \ac{MI} and classification metrics to detect \ac{IL} in a system into \ac{MI}-based and classification-based methods.
-We propose to use the \ac{AutoML} tools, \autogluon and \tabpfn, described in \ref{asec:automl}, for an accurate estimation of empirical risk minimizers ($g$ or $g_p$) to serve as an appropriate proxy for \bp.
-We propose to apply statistical tests on the \ac{LAS}, calculated using \llmi, accuracy, and confusion matrix of the top-performing \ac{AutoML} models or pipelines ($g$ or $g_p$), to obtain a $p$-value with a predefined significance level of $\alpha = 0.01$.
-If the $p$-value is below $\alpha$, we reject $H_0$, indicating the presence of \ac{IL}; otherwise, we fail to reject $H_0$.
+We propose using the \ac{AutoML} tools \autogluon and \tabpfn, as described in \ref{asec:automl}, to accurately estimate empirical risk minimizers ($g$ or $g_p$), which can serve as an appropriate proxy for \bp.
+We propose applying statistical tests to the \ac{LAS} calculated using \llmi, accuracy, and \ac{CM} of the top-performing \ac{AutoML} models or pipelines ($g$ or $g_p$) to obtain a $p$-value.
+All statistical tests in our setup follow a common framework, where the null hypothesis $H_0(\cdot)$ assumes no \ac{IL}, and the alternative $H_1(\cdot)$ indicates its presence.
+A $p$-value below the significance level $\alpha$ leads to rejecting $H_0$, thereby inferring the presence of \ac{IL}.
+The threshold \textbf{$\alpha = 0.01$} is particularly appropriate for avoiding false positives using the Holm-Bonferroni correction when testing multiple hypotheses to ensure high-confidence detection in security-sensitive settings \citep{ild2022pritha,holm1979simple}.
+We propose to use $\alpha = 0.01$ for the Holm-Bonferroni correction, tuned with the cutoff parameter $\tau = 5$ from our prior work \citep{ild2022pritha}.